-'Syntegration' is an in-flight project to bring the best of Eckoh and Syntec's existing products and technologies together, and build a unified platform and roadmap for future new capability.
-Both companies core development teams have been working as one cohesive unit to take all the best elements of each product and bring them together into a truly world-class product suite.
-It will provide a seamless upgrade path for current clients to benefit from all the same capabilities as future clients.
+'Syntegration' is an in-flight project to bring the best of Eckoh and Syntec existing product and technologies together, and build a unified platform and roadmap for future new capability.
+Both company's core development teams have been working as one cohesive unit to take all the best elements of each product and bring them together into a truly world-class product suite.
+It will